-- There is currently insufficient research on evaluating and assigning value to ecosystem services.
+- This analysis was insufficiently tailored to the local and Subregional level.
+This plan developed targets and evaluation criteria for the region.
+In the future, each subregion may choose to develop their own strategy for setting targets, and for contributing to meeting the targets.
+Subregions may choose to use the methodologies presented in this report, or they may choose to develop different methods that meets the specific needs of their region.
+Subregional implementation will require planning agencies and city planning departments within each region to evaluate or interpret the targets compared to land use to determine opportunities and constraints in their local areas, subregions, and then throughout the region. - There is currently insufficient research on evaluating and assigning value to ecosystem services.
 Evaluation of ecosystem services is a relatively new area of study that has yet to achieve consensus on assessment methodologies.
-As research in this area advances, the OSHARP will be able to more precisely assess the benefits of open space. - Inequitable access to existing open space resources for outdoor recreation and environmental education purposes needs to be addressed.
+As research in this area advances, the OSHARTM will be able to more precisely assess the benefits of open space. - Inequitable access to existing open space resources for outdoor recreation and environmental education purposes needs to be addressed.
 Access is chiefly dependent on proximity and transportation factors that are outside the scope of the IRWMP.
 While there may be ways of transporting people to open space, there are limited opportunities to bring open space to people within many urban areas of the GLAC Region.
 The urban areas are essentially built out and the opportunities for land acquisitions and redevelopment and/or restoration are considered to be limited.
-The cost of land also may be considered to prohibitive if the justification for acquisition is only related to recreation values.
-Multipurpose projects may aid in addressing this issue. - The high level of urbanization and land values within the GLAC Region presents a significant challenge in implementing open space conservation.
-Open space conservation is needed for the region to protect its biodiversity and mitigate the effects of climate change.
+The cost of land also may be considered too prohibitive if the justification for acquisition is only related to recreation values.
+Multipurpose projects may aid in addressing this issue to some extent.

+- The high level of urbanization and land values within the GLAC Region presents a significant challenge in implementing open space conservation and the targets developed in this TM.
+Open space conservation is needed for the region to protect its biodiversity and help mitigate the effects of climate change.
 By implementing environmental solutions that address water resource management needs such as flood attenuation and water quality improvement, society will receive multiple benefits.
-It is recognized that these solutions tend to be more complex than "traditional" engineered approaches and should be encouraged. - There is a concern that project proponents fail to consult property owners, including public agency landowners, prior to developing project concepts and adding these projects into the IRWMP project database.
-The project addresses this criticism by providing a framework for partnering and collaboration throughout the GLAC region.

-- Oftentimes the development of open space decreases local government revenue by taking properties "off the tax rolls", while increasing costs through increased enforcement/oversight for recreational users and/or requiring funds for natural resource management and maintenance.
+It is recognized that these solutions tend to be more complex than "traditional" engineered approaches and should be encouraged. - There is a concern that project proponents may fail to consult property owners, including public agency landowners, prior to developing project concepts and adding these projects into the IRWMP project database.
+The project addresses this criticism by providing a framework for partnering and collaboration throughout the GLAC region. - Oftentimes the development of open space decreases local government revenue by taking properties "off the tax rolls", while increasing costs through increased enforcement/oversight for recreational users and/or requiring funds for natural resource management and maintenance.
 Such funding is typically not readily available.
 New resource management tools need to be assessed to address this issue.
-For example, public agency mitigation or conservation banking could not only provide compensatory mitigation for important public infrastructure projects, but also protect/restore habitat and provide adequate funding for the long-term management. - The acquisition of open space or creation/enhancement/restoration of habitat adjacent to existing neighborhoods may increase potential of fire or flood hazards.
+For example, public agency mitigation or conservation banking could not only provide compensatory mitigation for important public infrastructure projects, but also protect/restore habitat and provide adequate funding for the long-term management. - The acquisition of open space or creation/enhancement/restoration of habitat adjacent to existing neighborhoods may place an increased burden on local government services including the potential of fire, flood hazards, and police and rescue services.
 These environmental activities also may negate the benefits of existing infrastructure, impact water rights, and/or significantly alter long-established operations and maintenance procedures.
-If any of these are identified as an issue during the project review process, they should be addressed at that time. - Implementation of the IRWMP relies, to some extent, on political decisionmaking.
-Political consensus, participation by key public organizations, program staffing, and available funding are important for full implementing the IRWMP.
+If any of these are identified as an issue during the project review process, they should be addressed at that time.